 The gallery always lists the currently used template first.
 If you want to find a template in a different folder, click the Folder menu to select a folder.

 Click a different template thumbnail to use it for your mailing.
 Communications Professional will attempt to automatically migrate any message content or stories you have from the old template to the new template (see below).
 However, if the new template does not have enough available Mailing Content Areas, some content may be truncated or lost.

 Edit templates in Message Designer

 If you want to quickly edit your template while working on a message, you can do so on the Template tab.

-- Click your template's Edit button to open Template Designer 2 (this automatically saves your work in MD2).
+- Click your template's Edit button to open Template Designer 2 (this automatically saves your work).